 - Reduce to medium heat and cook for about 10-15 minutes or until a knife inserted in the center of the potatoes easily goes in and out.
 If you used potatoes of different sizes, the smallest ones will cook faster.
 Remove these first with a slotted spoon, set aside in a bowl. and keep cooking the biggest one until they pass the knife test.

 - Drain the water from the saucepan, pouring the potatoes into a sieve over the sink.

-- Drain the cashews and place in a high-speed blender.
+- Drain the cashews and place them in a high-speed blender.

-- Blend on high speed until it forms a creamy sauce.
-You may have to stop the blender, scrape down sides and repeat until all the ingredients comes together into a creamy sauce If too thick, adjust by adding more water, 1 tablespoon at a time, blending between each addition.
+- Blend at high speed until it forms a creamy sauce.
+You may have to stop the blender, scrape down sides and repeat until all the ingredients come together into a creamy sauce If too thick, adjust by adding more water, 1 tablespoon at a time, blending between each addition.

 Assemble the potato salad